junior-devleague/night-of-the-zombies/README.md

 }
 ```

 5. When will the player be eaten?
 Create an if statement that will account for this special case.

+### Stretch Goals
+1. Pretty up your page!
+2. How can we make this game more fun?
+Add obstacles, boosts, and other enhancements to this game!